 Pea and Ham Soup Recipe

 - 500 g Pease pudding

 - 2 Carrots (Chopped roughly)

 - 1 Medium brown onion (Chopped roughly)

 - 1 Pinch Salt & pepper

 - Add all of the ingredients to a large pan, mix well and simmer for 60 minutes

 - Remove the ham from the soup and pull apart with two forks, then return it to the soup

-- Add dumpling mix divided into 7 balls (Wee add fresh thyme to ours) and simmer for 30 minutes
+- Add dumpling mix divided into 7 balls (We add fresh thyme to ours) and simmer for 30 minutes

-- Serve immediately with white crusty and butter ?
+- Serve immediately with white crusty bread and butter